gamabuntafrog/PhotoShare/README.md

 ## Description

-An application with authorization, the ability to subscribe to users, upload pictures to the network and comment on publications
+An application with authorization, notifications, search, the ability to subscribe to users, upload pictures to the network, comment on them and add to your collections.
+Collections have settings.

 ## Technologies: